 I am a retired database developer and administrator, as well as general applications developer, and with early career experience as an electronics technician.
 While I am retired from full-time permanent work, I continue as a consultant for database design, performance tuning, and administration, small office IT, and church audio installation, maintenance, and operation.

 As time permits I am also engaged in volunteer activities including Experts Exchange, church audio, church facilities management, Wordpress website development and maintenance, and support of homeless advocacy.
 See my LinkedIn profile at https://www.linkedin.com/in/mcb2003 for details not found on this page.

-I started out as a programming consultant (student assistant) in 1970 while studying for my BSCS degree at California State University, Sacramento, later becoming a Computer Science department lab technician, part time at first then later full time salaried staff, as I continued with my course work part time.
+I began as a programming consultant (student assistant) in 1970 while studying for my BSCS degree at California State University, Sacramento, later becoming the computer science department lab technician, near fulll time at first then later as full time salaried staff, as I continued with course work part time.
 After graduation in 1978 I remained at the university, taking a staff position as lead systems programmer for the campus computer center and its mainframes and minicomputers in 1979.
-I worked part time as a software consultant as well, developing embedded software for meteorological monitoring systems and providing other technical services.
+I worked part time as an independent software consultant as well, developing embedded software for meteorological monitoring systems and providing other technical services.

-After leaving CSUS, for 3 years I developed software for wind power generation monitoring systems.
-My next two jobs were 11 years in computer assisted newspaper publishing development at System Integrators Inc. and 10 years in various developer/DBA roles at Intel Corporation, where I first began working with SQL Server 6.5 in 1998.
+After leaving CSUS, for 2 years I developed software and hardware for wind power generation monitoring systems, working for a small tech startup.
+I then held corporate positions, working 11 years in computer assisted newspaper publishing development followed by 10 years in various developer/DBA roles at Intel Corporation, where I first began working with SQL Server 6.5 in 1998.

-I began participating in Experts Exchange in about 2001 while at Intel, and I have returned from time to time as my regular work permitted.
-I expect to be more active again now that I am retired.
+I began participating in Experts Exchange in 2001 while at Intel, and I have returned from time to time as my regular work permitted.
+I am more active again now that I am retired.